 In addition, special emphasis shall be placed on opportunities for faculty to engage with students outside the classroom.
-Representative examples of such engagement include providing advisory services to student organizations and attending University academic and cultural events where there are opportunities to interact with students.
+Representative examples of such engagement include providing advisory services to student organizations and attending University academic and cultural events where there are opportunities to interact with prospective and current students.

 A faculty member will not be assigned to more than one campus solely for the purpose of trying to enhance the faculty member’s engagement or service opportunities.